ibmjstart/bluemix-wordpress/README.md

 "johnpbloch/wordpress"                        : "*",
 ```

-After each update to WordPress core, you may need to apply the changes to the database.
+After each update to WordPress core, you may need to apply changes to the database.
 WordPress should detect this and prompt you to run the database update from the
 WordPress dashboard (https://<your-site>/wp-login.php).